 The Sonos Move is a capable speaker with a good range of sound.
 It provides gentle background noise, booming bass, and everything in between.
 The Move pr produces clear sound at its loudest, so it’s perfect for listening to Billie Eilish’s “Bad Guy.”

-The sound of Move’s music filled my block-long apartment building., I put the speaker on full volume, and then, people came to inquire about the party happening on the other side of the patio.
+The sound of Move’s music filled my block-long apartment building., I put the speaker on total volume, and then, people came to inquire about the party happening on the other side of the patio.
 They found me sitting alone, playing Spotify’s “Dance Hits” radio through an incredibly loud and powerful speaker.

 Sonos has developed a new technology called Auto Trueplay to configure a device out of the box through built-in microphones.
-It’s not as good as old-model mold-model manual configuration for old-model speakers, but it offers more convenience than traditional setups.
+It’s not as good as old-model mould-model manual configuration for old-model speakers, but it offers more convenience than traditional setups.

 3. Polk Atrium 4 (Best Outdoor Speakers For iPod )

 Billie Eilish’s vocals were clear and distinct o.”.”.”. “the powerful “Happier Than Ever.”
-The Weeknd’s “Blinding Lights” had a full sound from his vocal song’s drums; though the song’s drums lacked a little depth, the acoustic guitars were crisp and warm.
+The Weeknd’s “Blinding Lights” had a full sound from his vocal song’s drums, though the song’s drums lacked a little depth, the acoustic guitars were crisp and warm.

 Speaking of sound, its volume can go up to 95 decibels.
 At this level, the sound was a bit harsh but not distorted.
 It’s much more balanced under 90 decibels.